Ambaright/ST-554-Project1/README.md

-# ST-554-Project1-Template
+# ST-554-Project1
-This is a repo for students to fork and use as a template for their group's repo.
+This is our Project 1 repo.

 ## Task Leads (due Tuesday, 2/10)